Albany Police identify victim from Central Ave fatal crash

 ALBANY, N.Y.
 (NEWS10) — Albany police are continuing to investigate a fatal motor vehicle crash that occurred Thursday night on Central Avenue.
 Around 10:15 p.m., officers responded to the area of Central Avenue and Robin Street for reports of a serious motor vehicle crash.
 Police say a pedestrian had been struck by a van and then crashed into a building.

 “Right now, we’re looking into all the factors that may have played a role in the crash.
-Members of our traffic safety unit, our traffic investigators were out last night were doing reconstruction at the scene but we’re only hours away from the incident — we’re obviously investigating anything that may involved the crash,” said Officer Steve Smith, Albany Public Information Officer.
+Members of our traffic safety unit, our traffic investigators were out last night were doing reconstruction at the scene but we’re only hours away from the incident—we’re obviously investigating anything that may involve the crash,” said Officer Steve Smith, Albany Public Information Officer.

 Preliminarily, it appears that the driver of the van was traveling eastbound on Central Avenue when he crossed over into the westbound lanes and struck McBride as she was in the area of Central Avenue and Robin Street.